Cookbook

 Inspired by a recipe found on the BBC GoodFood website, I decided to adapt it to make use of a glut of homegrown blackcurrants.
 I have a couple more favourite blackcurrant cake recipes but I think this one trumps them all.

 I have made lemon drizzle cakes many times but not a blackcurrant one and I was not disappointed!
 It has the same crunchy sugar coating as a lemon drizzle, with a moist and buttery inside dotted with the deliciously sweet but tart blackcurrants.
-A layer of blackcurrants on top really makes this easy cake not only delicious but also …
+A layer of blackcurrants on top really makes this easy cake not only delicious but …

 Read more…